qeeqbox/social-analyzer/README.rst

 - Remember that existing profiles show `status:good` or `rate:%100`
 - Some websites return `blocked` or `invalid` <- this is the intended behavior
 - Use Proxy, VPN, TOR or anything similar for periodic suspicious-profiles checking
+- Do not mix FindUserProfilesFast, with FindUserProfilesSlow and ShowUserProfilesSlow
 - Change the user-agent to most updated one or increase the random time between requests
+- Use the slow mode (Not available in the CLIs) to avoid running into blocking\results issue

 Resources
 =========